absolomb/absolomb.github.io/_posts/2018-04-18-Metasploit-Linux-x86-chmod-Analysis.md

 0000| 0xbffff368 --> 0x0
 ```

-So we have the chmod() syscall all set up as follows:
+And we can see the chmod() syscall is all set up as follows:

 ```
 chmod("/etc/shadow", 0600)